45+ Indiana Religious Sites

 801 S. Green Street, Brownsburg, IN

-The church’s prayer labyrinth was built in 2008 out of 45 tons of limestone chip and 5 tons of granite cobble (for the walking path).
-It is 1/4-mile in length and there are 15 pillars and a meditation bench.
+The church’s prayer labyrinth was built in 2008 out of 45 tons of limestone chips and 5 tons of granite cobble (for the walking path).
+It is 1/4 mile in length, with 15 pillars and a meditation bench.

 Pathways Retreat, Goshen